AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 * **x**to set categories
 * **value** to set values
-* **isTotal** to show the total value
+* **isTotal** to show a total value

-The "isTotal" field is boolean, used optionally for showing/hiding the total value.
-By default, the total value is shown in a point if its value is not specified, and not shown if the value is specified.
+The "isTotal" field is boolean, used optionally for showing/hiding a total value.
+By default, a total value is shown in a point if its value is not specified, and not shown if the value is specified.

 The "value" field can be interpreted in different ways, depending on the data mode, which is set by using the {api:anychart.charts.Waterfall#dataMode}dataMode(){api} method with either "diff" or "absolute" as a parameter.

 The default data mode is **difference**.
-It means that the "value" data field is interpreted as a difference between the current point and the previous one, the absolute value being calculated automatically.
+It means that the "value" data field is interpreted as the difference between the current and previous point, the absolute value being calculated automatically.

 In **absolute** data mode, the "value" field is interpreted as the absolute value of a point, and the difference is calculated automatically.